All Parts Are Welcome Support Circle

 Sangha.
 One of the essential factors of spiritual growth is knowing that you aren’t alone in your process.
 You’ll be joining others who value this kind of work.

-More importantly, this is a rare moment when so many people are going through the same experience.
-Community gatherings - even virtual ones - deeply nourish us and keep us grounded.
+More importantly, community gatherings - even virtual ones - deeply nourish us and keep us grounded.

 Learn from each other.
 We learn a lot about ourselves when supporting another person’s process.
 When we observe someone else’s process in group settings, not only do we gain valuable insight as we reflect on our own lives, but we also cultivate the skill of holding space for others.